CynthiaPeter/Technical-Writing-Resources/README.md

 ## Final Notes

-Hey stranger, I plan to update this as much as I can and guess what, you too can contribute if you find something that you learned from and think we too can learn from.
+Hey stranger, I plan to update this as much as possible.
+You can contribute if you find something you learned from and think we, too, can learn from.

-I am glad you have taken this path and if you wanna talk, send a DM on [Twitter](https://twitter.com/iamCynthiaPeter) or schedule a call [here](https://calendly.com/cynthiapeter/lets_talk_technical_writing).
+I am glad you have taken this path, and if you want to talk, send a DM on [Twitter](https://twitter.com/iamCynthiaPeter).

-### Speak to someone

-[Dillion](https://twitter.com/iamdillion) has offered to speak to anyone with questions.
-Set up a call [here](calendly.com/dillionmegida).

 Happy Learning!!!